 2015 Internet Marketing Wrap Up

-So it’s already 2016 but, typical of my own blogging, I am late to the punch.
-For my own purposes, I’ve been reviewing my company’s internet marketing strategy and processes so, as I like to record what I’ve learned for myself, I thought I’d go ahead and write them here.
+So it’s already 2016, but I am late to the punch, typical of my blogging.
+For my own purposes, I’ve been reviewing my company’s internet marketing strategy and processes, so, as I like to record what I’ve learned for myself, I thought I’d go ahead and write them here.

-It’s therapeutic for myself and eye-opening as I take a moment to realize that I need to step it up in 2016!
+It’s therapeutic for me and eye-opening as I take a moment to realize that I needed to step it up in 2016!

 In 2015, here is what I saw…